-(a) Information about reportable segments
+(b) Information about reportable segments

-Group's Chief Executive Officer is used to measure performance because management believes that such information is the most relevant in evaluating the Information recorded on each reportable segment is set out below.
-Segment profit before tax, as included in internal management reports reviewed by the results of the respective segments relative to other entities that operate in the same industries.
+Information recorded on each reportable segment is set out below.
+Segment profit before tax, as included in internal management reports reviewed by the Group's Chief Executive Officer is used to measure performance because management believes that such information is the most relevant in evaluating the results of the respective segments relative to other entities that operate in the same industries.
 Only one segment meets the 10% reportable segment criteria per IFRS 8 - Segment Reporting.
 The segment results for the Group were as follows: